yandex-cloud-examples/yc-serverless-graphql-subscriptions/README.md

 - Api Gateway

 ## Infrastructure
-As of now WebSocket and YDB features are not supported by YC's `terraform` or `serverless`, so we are to create resources manually.
+As of now WebSocket and YDB features are not supported by YC's `terraform` or `serverless`, so we are to create resources and execute migrations manually.

 - Create a folder
 - Create a service-account